muratk3n/thirdwave/en/tweets/2020/week19c.md

 mostly be a loungy area, a cross between a Starbucks and a mall.
 There can be play areas, study areas where some professional grown-ups can donate time as "groundkeepers" making sure kids are silent.
-They can be certified by on the e-material as well, by the DOeD, so they can answer questions.
+They can be certified on the e-material as well, by the DOeD, so they can answer questions.
 But they should not teach.
 Feynman should teach your children not some random average jerkoff.